giandonatoinverso/PHP-Dynamic-Qr-code/README.md

 - Easy to understand and expand code
 - Full OOP with classes and well-documented

-N.B.
 The project requires at least PHP 7.4 to run properly.
 It has been successfully tested up to PHP 8.1.

-Contact me for custom implementations and additional plugins

 ## What is included